Tocagen Doses First Patient Intravenously in Clinical Trial of

 Creates Opportunity For Use In Additional Cancer Indications

-SAN DIEGO, – (March 11, 2014) — Tocagen Inc. today announced that the first patient has been dosed in its clinical trial investigating the intravenous administration of cancer selective therapy Toca 511 & Toca FC, in patients with recurrent high grade glioma (HGG) including glioblastoma multiforme (GBM, Grade 4 HGG), the most common and aggressive form of primary brain cancer.
+SAN DIEGO, – (March 11, 2014) — Tocagen Inc. today announced that the first patient has been dosed in its clinical trial investigating the intravenous administration of selective cancer therapy Toca 511 & Toca FC, in patients with recurrent high grade glioma (HGG) including glioblastoma multiforme (GBM, Grade 4 HGG), the most common and aggressive form of primary brain cancer.

 The multicenter, open-label study is evaluating the safety, tolerability and pharmacokinetics of ascending doses of Toca 511 administered intravenously before scheduled tumor removal.
 Toca 511 is also administered into the wall of the resection cavity at the time of tumor removal, followed by cycles of oral Toca FC.
 Removed tumor will be tested for the presence of Toca 511.
 Patients will be monitored for changes in clinical status and clinical response data will be collected.